Ep. #466: Ben Shapiro, Michael Moore

 The mistake was made by letting him become president.

-You know, I've seen this in so many thriller movies where the hero, you've probably done movies like this, where the hero says to the civilian who gets mixed up in the whole mess look some people will approach you they'll have suits and badges they'll look very official and they'll say get in the car with us don't ever get in the car because once you do that you have no options and that's it you're dead and we got in the car we've got
+You know, I've seen this in so many thriller movies where the hero, you've probably done movies like this, where the hero says to the civilian who gets mixed up in the whole mess, look, some people will approach you, they'll have suits and badges, they'll look very official, and they'll say, get in the car with us.

-we have to ignore once we're in the car we don't have any other we're not going to win the supreme court pick i i don't know if we're ever going to win another election because i keep saying and i truly believe he is going to go when he wants to go go and that includes losing the 2020 election.
+I don't know if we're ever going to win another election because I keep saying, and I truly believe he is going to go when he wants to go.
+And that includes losing the 2020 election.

 Well, I'm mildly optimistic, perhaps falsely so, because I do think for once the Democrats have some very good congressional candidates, including your guest who's coming and including Amy McGrath, who was a Navy pilot.